-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - these children being more prone to peer group isolation or bullying (including prejudicebased bullying) than other children he potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs, and - communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or the consequences of doing so
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children, the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs, and; - communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in settings or the consequences of doing so.

-Any reports of abuse will require close liaison with the DSL and the SENCO.
-The school will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
+Any reports of abuse will require close liaison with the DSL and the SENDCO.
+The setting will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.

-Children Missing Education
+Children Absent from Education